 At NASA’s Jet Propulsion Laboratory, I led the algorithm development team for the OPERA Sentinel-1 Surface Displacement product, the first continental-scale InSAR ground motion product over North America.

-You can find my full publication list on my Google Scholar profile.
+You can find my full publication list on my Google Scholar profile, or browse my open source software associated with my research.

 I presented two talks at the EarthScope 2025 ISCE Short Course: